chipslays/queue/README.md

 ### Cron

-Or instead worker, we have a cron job.
+Or instead loop worker, we can use a cron job.

 <details>
   <summary><b>cron-worker.php</b></summary>

 ```php
 use Chipslays\Queue\Queue;